Table of Contents

-A good way to look at this is to consider how the disabilities affect your ability to perform work and daily activities.
-To do this, the VA takes into account your overall efficiency after the disability or disabilities are considered.
+A good way to look at this is to consider how disabilities affect your ability to perform work and daily activities.
+To do this, the VA looks at how your disability affects your overall efficiency.
 Let’s say you are a normal 40-year-old retiree with no major service-connected injuries or illnesses.
 Your efficiency would be rated at 100%.
-Now let’s assume you just retired from the military after 20 years of service and had some service-connected disabilities.

 How the VA Rates Multiple Disabilities

-The above example covers the most basic situation – a single disability rating.
-In the previous example, it seems like you can just subtract the 10% from 100% and come up with 90%.
-But notice that we didn’t do the math that way.
+The aforementioned example with the veteran who had a knee injury covers the most basic situation – a single disability rating.
 Things get more interesting when you have more disability ratings.
 Let’s run through an example, building on the previous profile.

 Let’s say our retiree has the following service-connected disability ratings:

 - 10% rating for his right knee (above example)